 Getting Your Second Wind

 The muscle burning and shortness of breath caused by the accumulation of lactic acid forces you to slow down.
-We used to think that “second wind” meant that you slowed down to allow yourself time to recover from your oxygen debt, but research from the University of California in Berkeley gave another explanation (Fed Proc, 1986;45:2924-2929).
-After you slow down briefly, you feel better and could pick up the pace because the same lactic acid that caused the burning in your muscles and shortness of breath could be used as an efficient source of energy for your muscles.
-Since lactic acid requires less oxygen to power your muscles than most other sources of energy, you catch up on your oxygen debt, the concentration of lactic acid in your muscles drops, the burning and gasping lessens, you feel better and you can pick up the pace.
-Of course, when you keep on pushing the pace, you can again accumulate large amounts of lactic acid in muscles, which will make them burn and hurt again (Am J of Physiol-Endocrin and Metab, June 2006).
+We used to think that “second wind” meant that you slowed down to allow yourself time to recover from your oxygen debt, but research from Cal Berkeley gave another explanation (Fed Proc, 1986;45:2924-2929).
+Soon after you slow down briefly, you feel better and can pick up the pace because the same lactic acid that caused the burning in your muscles and shortness of breath can be used as an efficient source of energy for your muscles.
+Since lactic acid requires less oxygen to power your muscles than most other sources of energy, you catch up on your oxygen debt, the concentration of lactic acid in your muscles drops and the muscle burning and gasping for breath lessens, so you feel better and can pick up the pace.
+Of course, when you keep on pushing the pace, you can again accumulate large amounts of lactic acid in your muscles, which will make them burn and hurt again (Am J Physiol-Endocrin Metab, June 2006).

+This knowledge about intense interval training increasing your ability to tolerate and use lactic acid for improved performance applies to all sports requiring speed over distance — swimming, cycling, cross-country skiing and so forth.
 Since you can move faster in races by increasing the rate of forming and removing lactic acid, you should train intensely enough to accumulate large amounts of lactic acid in your body.
-Exercising with high blood levels of lactic acid stimulates your body to make more enzymes that turn lactic acid into a source of energy and strengthens your heart to be able to pump more oxygen to your exercising muscles.
+Exercising with high blood levels of lactic acid stimulates your body to enlarge your mitochondria, to make more enzymes that turn lactic acid into a source of energy and strengthens your heart to be able to pump more oxygen to your exercising muscles.
 That is why virtually all athletes in sports that require speed over distance use some form of high intensity interval training.
+See Lactic Acid is Good for You: Why Everyone with a Healthy Heart Should Do Interval Exercise